uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 By developing a product now, you will support mandation of the service, influence its design and ensure you have a product ready for the millions of business and agents that will need MTD compatible software.

+## Software vendor overview

+Awaiting content

+## Terms of use

+Exisiting terms of use to be moved here

+## Software choices

+Anish to provide text

 ## End-to-end journey

 ADD LINKS TO CONTENT WHEN AVAILABLE